TheTacoBytes/AckBot/README.md

    3.**Navigate the Menu**: Once the nmtui interface opens, you’ll be presented with three options:
 - Activate a connection
 - Set system hostname
 - Edit a connection

-Use the arrow keys to select **Activate a connection** and press Enter.
+Use the arrow keys to select **Activate a connection** and press **Enter**.

-If you only see one connection there just press Enter and the rest should load up.
-Then, use the arrows and select the network and enter the password.
+If only one connection is initially displayed, press **Enter** to load the rest.
+Then, use the arrow keys to select the desired network and enter the password.

 ### Clone the Repository and Set Up the Workspace